0HugoHu/ELEC3662-Advanced-Calculator/README.md

 |PASSWORD.h|23|Save and read EEPROM|
 |PASSWORD.c|48| |
 |**Total**|**2071**| |

+# Known Bugs
+1. When calculate "3++3", the result is 8 --absolutely wrong.
+Try using "3+(+3)" instead.
+2. Under certain conditions, the result still shows unnecessary zeros.
+3. The result is incomplete when entering a long expression.

 # Contribution
 The project's LCD driver function and EEPROM initialization, reading and saving methods are referenced from https://github.com/el15cr/ELEC3662-Calculator/blob/master.